kawine/blog/_posts/2019-06-21-word-analogies.markdown

 ##### Acknowledgements

 <p class="small-text">
 Many thanks to Omer Levy and Yoav Goldberg for their helpful comments on an early draft of this paper, as well as the anonymous ACL reviewers.
 Special thanks to Graeme Hirst, Krishnapriya Vishnubhotla, Chloe Pou-Prom, and Allen Nie for their comments on this blog post.
+Thanks to Scott H. Hawley for catching a typo in the csPMI Theorem.
 </p>

 ##### Footnotes